 The University reserves the right to increase Home and EU Undergraduate and PGCE tuition fees in line with any inflationary or other increase authorised by the Secretary of State for future years of study.

-On top of your tuition fees, you also need approximately £300 per year for field trips, textbooks, lab coats and portfolio preparation.
+On top of your tuition fees, you also need a maximum of £300 per year for field trips, textbooks, lab coats and portfolio preparation.

 If you graduate and want to join the Register of Nutritionists, there is a fee.
 Full details about joining the register and the cost can be found on the AfN website.

 You will also need to consider the cost of your accommodation each year whilst you study at university.
 Visit our accommodation pages for further details about our Halls of Residence.